darshil0/SplitSmart-AI/README.md

-# SplitSmart AI (v1.2.0) ✅
+# SplitSmart AI (v1.2.0) 🚀

 A modern, split-screen bill splitting application powered by Google's Gemini 1.5 Pro model.
-Upload a receipt image, and use natural language to assign items to friends.
+Upload a receipt image and use natural language to assign items to friends.

-## 🚀 New Features (v1.2.0)

-- **Robust Undo/Redo System**: Full history tracking with unlimited steps
-- **Production-Ready State Management**: Single source of truth prevents data loss
-- **Enhanced Mobile Experience**: Perfect responsive tabs and layouts
-- **Auto-Save & Restore**: Latest split loads automatically on refresh
-- **Improved Error Handling**: Graceful fallbacks for all edge cases
-- **Performance Optimizations**: `useCallback`, `useMemo`, `useRef` throughout

-## 🔧 Fixes & Updates (v1.2.0)

-- **Fixed History Management**:
-  - Single `history[]` array replaces fragmented `pastAssignments`/`futureAssignments`
-  - `historyIndexRef` enables seamless undo/redo without re-renders
-  - Complete state snapshots (assignments + splits + receipt data)

-- **Patched Gemini API Integration** [Previous v1.1.0]:
-  - Corrected `generateContent` format: `[imagePart]` instead of `{contents: [...]}`
-  - Added `responseSchema` for guaranteed JSON output
-  - Dynamic MIME type detection (png/jpeg/webp)
-  - Temperature control for consistent results

-- **UI/UX Polish**:
-  - Enhanced loading states with smooth animations
-  - Better mobile tab navigation with icons
-  - Improved Test Lab modal with proper sizing
-  - Gradient branding and micro-interactions

-- **Reliability**:
-  - localStorage try-catch prevents crashes
-  - File type validation before upload
-  - Null checks and disabled states prevent race conditions

 ## ✨ Features